Love (footballer)

-Arsénio Sebastião Cabungula or Love (born March 14, 1979) is an Angolan retired footballer.
-He has been Angolan top scorer twice in 2004 and 2005.
-He played as a forward in his home country.
-He has won 3 Girabola titles with ASA.
+Arsénio Sebastião Cabungula or Love (born 14 March 1979) is an Angolan former professional footballer.
+As a forward, he was Angolan top scorer twice in 2004 and 2005.
+He won three Girabola titles with ASA.

-He is a member of the Angola national team and played regularly, though usually as a substitute.
+He is a former member of the Angola national team and played regularly, usually as a substitute.
 He was in his country's squad for the 2006 FIFA World Cup in Germany.

 1º de Agosto striker Arsénio Sebastião Cabungula "Love" was a new addition for Petro de Luanda football team, for the second half of national first division soccer league, also dubbed Girabola 2010.
 The athlete was loaned from 1º de Agosto to Petro de Luanda for a six-month period, with the contract ending in December 2010.

 In 2017, he was appointed as the Angolan U17 national team head coach and concurrently, he is serving as an assistant manager with the Angola national football team.